 Marketing and Special Events

-This division is responsible for the organization's year-round marketing, corporate branding, communications, public relations, market and customer service research, annual pass sales and website management.
+This division is responsible for the organization's year-round marketing, corporate branding, communications, public relations, market and customer service research, annual membership sales and website management.
 In addition, the Park's major special events are planned and executed from this area.
 Our guest services department that fulfills the call centre and reception role are also part of the marketing division.

 This division develops, coordinates and oversees safety and security programs for the employees, volunteers, guests and assets of the organization.
 Our security operations run 24 hours a day, 365 days a year.